ros2/ros2_documentation/source/Releases/Beta1-Overview.rst

   * Getting and setting ROS parameters (C++ only, synchronous and asynchronous)
   * Timer callbacks
   * Support for interoperability between multiple DDS/RTPS implementations
-  * eProsima FastRTPS is our default implementation, and is included in the binary packages
+  * eProsima Fast RTPS is our default implementation, and is included in the binary packages
   * RTI Connext is supported: build from source to try it out
   * We initially supported PrismTech OpenSplice but eventually decided to drop it